Weak April export, output data shows Thai army faces tough test

 The Commerce Ministry maintained that in the second quarter, exports can still increase 4.0-4.5 percent from last year, even though for January-April, shipments were 1 percent lower than that in the first four months of 2013.

-In April, capacity utilization at factories was 56.6 percent, the lowest since December 2011, when Thailand had severe flooding.
+In April, capacity utilisation at factories was 56.6 percent, the lowest since December 2011, when Thailand had severe flooding.
 For March, it reported 64.5 percent.

 The army seized control of the country on May 22, saying it would restore order after nearly seven months of anti-government protests that have hurt confidence, domestic demand, tourism and delayed public works.